awlondon/YOWR3HT8H3D9HW9O3O9T/README.md

 When prompted, enter an OpenAI API key (`sk-...`) to enable live calls.
 Selecting **Continue offline** dismisses the modal and restricts the app to cached or offline behaviors.
 Keys are stored only in memory.

-## SaaS subscription model
+## SaaS workspace commands

-The console now supports a hosted SaaS experience:

-- New users start with a seven-day trial that automatically transitions to a $19.99/month plan.
-- Each subscription cycle includes $10 in hosted LLM API credits and unlimited use of the offline model.
-- Additional API credits can be added in $10, $20, $50, $100, or $1,000 increments.
-Payments are routed to
-  `@primarydesignco` via a PayPal-based credit-card exchange service and tracked in a private ledger per profile.
-- Profiles own their encryption keys; messages, ledgers, and decrypt routines are only readable by the active user.
+The console can run in a hosted SaaS mode that layers profile management, encryption, and credit tracking on top of the core cognition features.
+Profiles own their encryption keys; messages, ledgers, and decrypt routines are readable only by the active user.

 Key commands:

-- `/signup <handle> [display name]` – Create a new SaaS profile and start the trial.
+- `/signup <handle> [display name]` – Create a new SaaS profile.
 - `/switchuser <handle>` – Swap the active profile.
 - `/plan` – Review subscription status, credit balance, and billing schedule.
 - `/topup <amount>` – Purchase additional LLM API credits using one of the supported tiers.